schwzr/dsf-spring-school-imaging-tests/exercises/prerequisites.md

 relies on Camunda 7 which is incompatible with Camunda 8.

 ## Hardware
-The minimum hardware requirements to run all simulated organizations as part of the Docker test-setup is 16 GB of RAM.
+The minimum hardware requirements to run all simulated organizations as part of the Docker dev-setup is 16 GB of RAM.

 ___
 **Prerequisites** • [Exercise 1](exercise-1.md) • [Exercise 1.1](exercise-1-1.md) • [Exercise 2](exercise-2.md) • [Exercise 3](exercise-3.md) • [Exercise 4](exercise-4.md) • [Exercise 5](exercise-5.md)